xjarodx/Project_1_Group_7/README.md

 Fire incidents were mapped by zip code and charted by animated gif over the years studied.
 It appeared that the downtown zip code 27601 consistently had the highest number of incidents.

 ![See this gif:](https://github.com/xjarodx/Project_1_Group_7/blob/master/Mapping/Maps/maps%20used%20to%20make%20gif%20with%20title/Fires.gif)

+## National Statistics

+The FEMA US Fire Administration National Fire Data Center discloses overall statistics on their federal webpage.
+Access to the specific data is limited to state program managers and fire departments or through request for CD/DVD.
+So, we took the various data presented on the federal webpage and compiled into spreadsheets that were uploaded into jupyter notebook.

+Please note that EMS comprises about 70% of incidents however that data is protected under HIPPA and will not be included in the scope of this project.

+We used the National Fire Incident Reporting System (NFIRS), the reporting standard that fire departments use to uniformly report on the full range of their activities, to bin incidents and create comprable graphs to evaluate how Raleigh Fire Department compares to national statistics.
+At the national level, Good Intent Calls were roughly 32% followed by False Alarms with 23%.
+However, NC had 36% False Alarms followed by Good Intent with 31%.
+So False Alarms in NC were significantly higher.